 Nikola, principal experience designer in Namics who conducted lots of job interviews in his company, gives useful tips and tricks for UX job applicants and answers those most important questions

 Nikola holds panel and open discussion, with a lot of good and bad examples.

-Our fellows, experienced UX designers from the industry, have publicly reviewed and questioned digital products that submitted by community.
-They questioned design decisions and give advisory based on business requirements.
+Our fellows, experienced UX designers from the industry, have publicly reviewed and questioned digital products submitted by community.
+They question design decisions and give advisory based on business requirements.